shahidcodes/sariejs/README.md

 # Sarie

 Sarie is an open-source Node.js framework based on expressjs for building applications and services.
 Motivation behind this was to create a super fast, super easy framework, gives flexiblity to do anything yet saves you from wiriting same boilerplate.

 **DISCLAIMER**:  _This version is in early stages.
 May contain bug.
 Not yet recommended to use in production_.

 ## Get started
 - [Use this repo as base for now](https://github.com/shahidcodes/tempest-example)
 - Clone this repo
-- Install this locally with `npm` (i.e. `npm i ../tempest`)
-- Install all other npm packages
+- Run `npm i`
 - run with node

 ## Contribution